Table of Contents

 Short-term Tourist e-Visa:

-- Apply via the India Visa Online Service.
+- Apply through the India Visa Online Service.

-- Complete the application, pay the fee, and receive your e-Visa via email within days.
+- Complete the application form, pay the fee, and expect to receive your e-Visa via email within a few days.

 Long-term or Special Purpose Visas: